5 Best Foldable High Chairs: Great for Small Spaces & Travel

 Fitting random baby gear in a small living space feels like a constant jigsaw puzzle.
 The high chair, in particular, has been the bane of my small space existence.
 Multiple times a day I’d stub my toe on our much lauded Ikea high chair.

 [DISCLAIMER: THIS POST MAY CONTAIN AFFILIATE LINKS, INCLUDING AMAZON ASSOCIATE LINKS WHERE I EARN FROM QUALIFYING PURCHASES.
 THERE IS NO COST TO YOU & THE COMMISSION HELPS SUPPORT THIS SITE]

 We never intended to be living in our small grad school apartment with a baby but an unexpected hyperemesis pregnancy and a pandemic threw off our plans.
-Now, with over a year of experience living with an actual baby in tight quarters, I know what to look for in discrete and space-efficient baby gear.
+Now, with years of experience living with a babies in tight quarters, I know what to look for in space-efficient baby gear like foldable high chairs.

 Related Post: Baby Gear for Small Spaces

 One of the best things about many of the best collapsible high chairs on this list is that they also double as foldable travel high chairs too.
 Serving double duty means one less baby item you have to buy and store.